-Quality and Curriculum Reviewers (QCR) are appointed by Trident Awards and are conversant with the subject area and the assessment requirements for the qualification.
+Quality and Curriculum Reviewers (QCR) are appointed by Trident Awards and are conversant with the monitoring internal quality systems and the sampling of assessment outcomes and recording.

 The role of the QCR includes the following:

 - audit of the Centre Recognition process and continued compliance. - sampling of centres and their delivery and assessment facilities and practice. - monitoring internal quality systems and the sampling of assessment outcomes and recording. - ensuring that assessment processes operate satisfactorily. - promoting best practice.